Why I'm Making Ethical Porn For Black Women

 What Exactly Is Ethical Porn?

 To start with, the debate regarding whether or not porn can be ethical is still ongoing.
 On one hand, there is the belief that the porn industry inherently profits from the sexual objectification of women so can't be ethical by design.
-The largely unregulated industry is also a breeding ground for issues such as exploitation, sex trafficking, child abuse, little pay, and unsafe working conditions, which has exasperated the need for a distinction between ethical and mainstream porn.
-On the other hand, there are valid arguments that porn can be produced and consumed ethically, yet nuanced conversation about what ethical porn is or looks like is lacking, making the genre easy to dismiss.
+The largely unregulated industry is also a breeding ground for issues such as exploitation, sex trafficking, child abuse, little to zero pay, and unsafe working conditions which has exasperated the need for the distinction between ethical and mainstream porn.
+On the other hand, there are valid arguments that porn can be produced and consumed ethically, yet nuanced conversation about what ethical porn actually is or looks like is lacking, making the genre easy to dismiss.

 Advertisement